JingweiXu19960228/Leetcode-/525 Contiguous Array & 560 Subarray Sum Equals k.md

  (3) In the code, if a sum has appeared, then the else statement won't be executed (instead, if statement would be).
 This guarantees (2)

- Comare with the solution for #560
+ #3  Comare with the right code for #560
  ```
  class Solution:
     def subarraySum(self, nums: List[int], k: int) -> int: